 Stay in a cozy log cabin or a luxe glamping tent at the Cedar Haven Resort in Clearwater, BC.
 It’s right next to Wells Gray Provincial Park, home to some of BC’s tallest waterfalls.
 If you’re into the cowboy thing, there are also several dude ranches nearby.
 After a day of activities, relax in the sauna or roast marshmallows around the campfire.

 Boulder Mountain Resort, Revelstoke

 I stayed in an adorable cabin at Boulder Mountain Resort for a couple of nights on my most recent trip to Revelstoke.
 The cabins feel like a cozy wood tiny house… without the tiny.
 There’s a king bed, a big couch, a huge walk-in shower, and a well-stocked kitchen.
 There were even cute checkered bathrobes.
-It’s a great place to base yourself for hikes near Revelstoke.
+It’s a great place to base yourself for hikes near Revelstoke or a visit to Mount Revelstoke National Park.
 They have glamping tents too!

 - 20+ Beautiful Weekend Getaways from Vancouver

 - Valentines Day Date Ideas for Outdoorsy Couples